protojimmylin/byod-poc/README.md

 6. Liquibase seems good because it has JSON Schema and some kind of checksum mechanism, and it is often compared to Flyway.
 [Ref](https://www.liquibase.com/liquibase-vs-flyway)
 7. Liquibase cons: The mechanism of it is complex (like: [it has 3 ways to run liquibase](https://www.liquibase.com/blog/3-ways-to-run-liquibase) and many added concepts like `changeSet` and `changeLog` and the "not linear" version) and at [the article](https://www.liquibase.com/liquibase-vs-flyway) we can see it provide much more features and ways to use, so it may be harder to maintain.

+## Liquibase
+1. The docker image is hard to use/debug, because the documentation of it doesn't provide a docker-compose.yml quickstart.
+It took me some time to set it up.
+2.

 ## Dirvers